CDCgov/MaRS/docs/index.md

 ----
 <details>

-<summary><strong> Legal Notices </strong></summary>
+  <summary><strong>Legal Notices</strong></summary>

+#### Public Domain

-Public Domain: This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
-This repository is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the CC0 1.0 Universal public domain dedication.
-Please visit: https://creativecommons.org/publicdomain/zero/1.0/.
+This repository constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
+This repository is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 All contributions to this repository will be released under the CC0 dedication.
 By submitting a pull request you are agreeing to comply with this waiver of copyright interest.

+#### Records Management

-Records Management:This repository is not a source of government records, but is a copy to increase collaboration and collaborative potential.
-All government records will be published through the CDC web site.
-Please visit: https://www.cdc.gov/.
+This repository is not a source of government records, but is a copy to increase collaboration and collaborative potential.
+All government records will be published through the [CDC web site](https://www.cdc.gov/).

+#### Privacy

-Privacy:This repository contains only non-sensitive, publicly available data and information.
-All material and community participation is covered by the Disclaimer found here: https://github.com/CDCgov/template/blob/master/DISCLAIMER.md and Code of Conduct, found here https://github.com/CDCgov/template/blob/master/code-of-conduct.md.
+This repository contains only non-sensitive, publicly available data and information.
+All material and community participation is covered by the [Disclaimer](https://github.com/CDCgov/template/blob/master/DISCLAIMER.md) and [Code of Conduct](https://github.com/CDCgov/template/blob/master/code-of-conduct.md).
 For more information about CDC's privacy policy, please visit http://www.cdc.gov/other/privacy.html.
 </details>